The Bureau of Labor Statistics reports that the demand for health services management professionals will grow 28% by 2031.

-What Are the Most Important Skills for Healthcare Executives To Have?
+What Are the Most Important Skills and Traits For Healthcare Executives To Have?

 Healthcare executives and other healthcare leaders play a vital role in the success of any health system.
 These hard-working professionals make key decisions that affect not just physicians, nurses, and other practitioners but also patients.
 Here are just a few of the key skills to look for in a top healthcare executive candidate.

 While we're yet to see the complete impacts of AI, the top healthcare executive candidates should be prepared to implement the use of AI to improve not only healthcare delivery but their everyday work and processes.

 "The healthcare industry is gradually adopting AI technology .

 For quite some time, AI’s role would be to ‘aid’ humans rather than acting as a standalone.

 As more and more AI tools are adopted, however, we see simple and repetitive tasks being ‘outsourced’ to AI tools.
 This will free up time for humans to focus on creative, complex, and experience-based topics.
 A healthcare executive’s performance and worktime would greatly differ according to how well they embrace and utilize these AI-aided tools in their daily job."

 - Joanna Bomi Kwon, Chief Operating Officer at AIRS Medical

 Healthcare executives serve as the face of your healthcare facility.